TechGrounds-Cloud8/cloud8-QuincyTjia/Week6/AWS-14.3 AWS Cloudwatch.md

 ![AWS-14.3](../00_includes/AWS14.3-2.png)

-I will receive the alarm on my e-mail.
+I will receive the alarm on my e-mail (SNS).
 You can also choose to immediately do an action with auto scaling etc., but for now I will only set an alarm.

 ![AWS-14.3](../00_includes/AWS14.3-3.png)